grpchatdstryr/Nova-Launcher/README.md

 Thankfully, it is a simple process to make your phone look like an iPhone as long as you can download the app, download the Nova file, and have a desire to customize.

-1) First you will want to download the Nova Launcher app which can be found [here](https://play.google.com/store/apps/details?id=com.teslacoilsw.launcher&hl=en_US)
+1) First you will want to download the Nova Launcher app which can be found [here](https://play.google.com/store/apps/details?id=com.teslacoilsw.launcher)
-2) Download the Nova file by clicking on the *Android-to-iPhone.novabackup* in GitHub
+2) Download the Nova file by clicking on the *Android-to-iPhone.novabackup* in GitHub (also found [here](https://github.com/grpchatdstryr/Nova-Launcher/blob/main/Android-to-iPhone.novabackup))
 3) Open Nova Launcher, go through the basic set up process
 4) In Nova Settings, click *Backup & restore*, and click *Restore backup*
 5) Find the Nova file you downloaded from GitHub and choose that as a backup